Capital punishment in the Isle of Man

 There is a long history of capital punishment in the Isle of Man.
 Until the 17th century, many convicted prisoners were executed at Hango Hill.

 Capital punishment in the Isle of Man was formally abolished in 1993.
 The Isle of Man is a British Crown Dependency, but not part of the United Kingdom (which had effectively abolished capital punishment in 1965).

 The last person to be actually hanged on the Isle of Man was John Kewish, at Castletown in 1872.
 No execution had taken place on the island during the three decades before that.
 Capital punishment was not abolished by Tynwald (the island's parliament) until 1993.
 Several people were sentenced to death (for murder and various other crimes) on the Isle of Man between 1873 and 1992, with a much publicised case in 1972, of a fast food employee beating his boss to death with a fire extinguisher, forcing the local court in Douglas to issue a mandatory death sentence.
+However, The Lord of Mann, Queen Elizabeth II exercised her Royal prerogative of mercy to commute the sentence to life imprisonment.
 Further murder cases followed in 1982, a case of infanticide, and in 1992 (Teare).
 The legal code of the Isle also permitted birching long after its abolition in Britain, although the courts were expected to refrain from inflicting it.